lmerriam/outpost-trial-day/.clinerules/memory-bank/progress.md

 4. **Flow Optimization**: Removing unnecessary steps and intermediate messages created a smoother, more seamless experience.

 5. **Visual Hierarchy**: Proper emphasis on the primary action (checking email) vs secondary action (door unlock) improved the user experience.

+6. **Consistent Branding**: Aligning the application's design language with the main Outpost website created a more cohesive and professional user experience.

 ## Next Steps